Titans upset by Longhorns in OT battle | PostIndependent.com

 Senior midfielder Nicole Mooney missed just high off of a free kick from a few yards outside of the box, skimming just over the crossbar, before a handball in the box on Basalt moments later set up a penalty kick for junior midfielder Sam Dunn.

-Dunn would bury her penalty kick into the bottom right corner of the net past a diving Kate Schrock to tie the game at 1-1.
+Dunn buried her penalty kick into the bottom right corner of the net past a diving Kate Schrock to tie the game at 1-1.

-Roughly five minutes later Dunn would have two point-blank shots in the box on Schrock, but the Basalt senior stood tall in net, knocking both shots away to keep the game tied at 1-1.
+Roughly five minutes later Dunn had two point-blank shots in the box on Schrock, but the Basalt senior stood tall in net, knocking both shots away to keep the game tied at 1-1.

-With chances continuing to mount for the Titans, Basalt was able to finally clear the ball away, leading to a 30-yard blast from freshman Caitlin Coon that soared right past the outstretched arms of Esgar in the Coal Ridge net at the 18:47 mark, giving the Longhorns a big 2-1 lead.
+With chances continuing to mount for the Titans, Basalt finally cleared the ball away, leading to a 30-yard blast from freshman Caitlin Coon that soared right past the outstretched arms of Esgar in the Coal Ridge net at the 18:47 mark, giving the Longhorns a big 2-1 lead.

 Turning the pressure up once again, the Titans found themselves with an opportunity on a corner kick, where Mooney's ball found the head of junior defender Paige Harlow.
-On the header attempt, Harlow missed just wide of the net, but minutes later, just before the half, junior forward Santana Martinez was able to find junior wing Emily Wright off of a mad scramble in the box, where Wright was able to bury a shot from in close into the upper right corner of the net, knotting the game up at 2-2, which would remain the score as the two teams headed into the half.
+On the header attempt, Harlow missed just wide of the net, but minutes later, just before the half, junior forward Santana Martinez found junior wing Emily Wright off of a mad scramble in the box, where Wright buried a shot from in close into the upper right corner of the net, knotting the game up at 2-2, which remained the score as the two teams headed into the half.

 Following the 10-minute break to regroup and refresh, the Titans came out for the second half with a bounce in their step, but each time the veteran group would get a good look, they just couldn't finish the deal.

-Early in the second half, Wright was able to try and return the favor to Martinez, finding the forward streaking into the box unmarked, but Martinez's header attempt flew just over the crossbar, marking another missed opportunity for the Titans in a frustrating game full of them.
+Early in the second half, Wright tried to return the favor to Martinez, finding the forward streaking into the box unmarked, but Martinez's header attempt flew just over the crossbar, marking another missed opportunity for the Titans in a frustrating game full of them.

 Ten minutes later senior forward Kaitlyn Harlow found herself behind the Basalt defense along the right wing on a long run, but the senior's strike missed just to the right of the goal, allowing the Longhorns to breathe another sigh of relief.